z-shell/zi/docs/README.md

 > **[?]**
 > The [Z-Shell](https://github.com/z-shell) was created to recover the `zdharma` organization project which was deleted by the owner.
 > I don't want to depend on an unreliable source.
-For these reasons, I started maintaining these tools for myself everyone interested is welcome.
+For these reasons, I started maintaining these tools myself and everyone interested is welcome.

 ## Roadmap